What’s the first thing that comes to mind when you think about barbecue? Perfectly smoked pulled pork? Mouthwatering ribs? Or delicious pork chops?

 - Adjustable chimney ventilation flap — Makes it easy to regulate heat and smoke.

-- It’s safe to use — The Highland smoker has cool-touch handles on the combustion and cooking chambers, which means you don’t have to worry about burns.
+- It’s safe to use — The Highland model has cool-touch handles on the combustion and cooking chambers, which means you don’t have to worry about burns.

 - It’s versatile — This could be one of the best Oklahoma Joe smokers because it has removable baffle plates and two spots to set up the chimney.
 This smoker can be used as an offset as well, which is a great option when you want different temperature zones or just a super clean burn.